Crisis Support Worker – Crisis Services

 - Provide support and follow-up post crisis with ongoing telephone support or by connecting clients to appropriate follow-up agencies.

-- Complete a mental health assessment for clients in crisis, utilizing a variety of assessment tools.
+- Complete a mental health assessment for clients in crisis.

 - Recommend measures to help protect others by developing safety plans.

 - Assess the risk to crisis workers in the outreach environment.